brianglass/anastasis/files/wednesday_matins1.md

 Theotokion.

-You stood watching Christ, whom you had borne, lifted up on the Cross, O Immaculate, and you cried: Do not make me childless, whom you preserved pureÂ‚ even after childbirth.
+You stood watching Christ, whom you had borne, lifted up on the Cross, O Immaculate, and you cried: Do not make me childless, whom you preserved pure‚ even after childbirth.

 \[